TipsDisclosure: This post may contain affiliate links. If you buy something we get a small commission at no extra cost to you(learn more )

 My favorite sites to browse are Tumblr and Pinterest because they’re both visually-oriented social networks with thousands of new posts every day.
-We also have a rich inspiration category on this blog if you’re looking for digital artwork.

 Photo reference is also great if you can get it.
 Try your own photo shoots if you’re comfortable taking pictures by yourself.
 Every modern iPhone should have a good enough camera to provide reliable reference photos.

 But always be on the lookout to build your visual library on the Internet too.
 Whenever you find inspiration be sure to save copies and organize them well.